 For example, there’s Pandora the jewelry company and Pandora the music streaming company.
 That said, you don’t want to venture into dilution issues by choosing the name Pandora if you’re also going to be selling jewelry or music streaming.
 That just opens the door to a lawsuit, or at the very least, a nasty letter from a lawyer.
 And you probably want to stay away from the name Seattle Seahawks unless you want to get flagged for encroachment.

 If you use any other name for your company than your own given name, you need to register it when you fill out your Washington Business License Application.
 Each trade name is $5 and you can have more than one.

 A trademark is different from a trade name.
 A trademark is used to protect a brand name, which can also be your trade name if you are using it to identify products and services.
-For instance, Coca Cola is both a trade name (the name of the business) and its products.
+For instance, Coca Cola is both a trademark (the name of the business) and a trade name for a line of products.

 If you plan to do business only in Washington State, you can file your trademark with the Secretary of State.
 If your business will be regional or national, you may want to register it with the U.S. Patent and Trademark Office.
 This is something that should be handled by an intellectual property or trademark attorney, as the process can be cumbersome and exacting.